AMSP-04/NETN-FOM/NETN-FOM.md

 ### Initialization of Simulation

+The NETN-FOM allows the initialization of a distributed simulation using on a scenario data format defined in the NETN-ORG module.
+The NETN-ORG XML Schema defines a format that extends the SISO-STD-007-2008 Military Scenario Definition Language (MSDL) and valid MSDL files are also valid using the NETN-ORG schema.
+Additional elements and initial allocation of modelling responsibilities have been added to the original MSDL schema.

+The scenario information can either be loaded directly by simulation applications or a dedicated federate application publishes the NETN-ORG scenario data in the federation as HLA objects.
+The NETN-ORG FOM module defines the `Unit` and `EquipmentItem` object classes that can be used in the federation to publish scenario data.

+Example federation designs include:

+1. A single federate in the federation reads one or more scenario data files, publishes all the data, and potentially updating/deleting data during execution;
+2. Multiple federates in the federation reads one scenario data file each and publish all data included in the respective file.
+Preparation of scenario files must ensure that they are disjunct and do not contain overlapping information.
+3. Allocation of modelling responsibilities based on FederateName in the scenario file can be interpreted differently depending on federation agreements.

 ### Communication Modelling

 In the NETN-FOM there are a number of different modules related to modelling and simulation of communications.